 Yard & Garden Waste Drop-off

-Yard & Garden Waste generated in the RDNO is consolidated at the Greater Vernon Diversion and Disposal Facility (DDF) and turned into RDNO-Gro, a compost which can be used as a soil amendment for gardening and landscaping.
+Yard & Garden Waste generated in the RDNO is consolidated at the Greater Vernon Landfill and turned into RDNO-Gro, a compost which can be used as a soil amendment for gardening and landscaping.

-Yard & Garden Waste accepted at RDNO DDFs includes:
+Yard & Garden Waste accepted at RDNO Solid Waste Management Facilities includes:

 • trimmings and prunings (<20 centimetres diameter and 2 metres long)